RyeToastyO/Ecs/README.md

   - Read/WriteOther (locks components but doesn't affect filtering)
   - Read/WriteSingleton (exactly one component of that type exists and isn't associated with an entity)
 - Update groups
+- Configurable:
+  - Timestep type

 ## TODO
 - Queued composition changes
 - Job ordering control
 - Multi-threading
 - Add support for custom allocators
-- Add support for custom timestep types

 ## License
 See [LICENSE](LICENSE)